grandeelee/codeswitch-challenge-LM/README.md

 + [An Analysis of Neural Language Modeling at Multiple Scales](https://arxiv.org/abs/1803.08240)

 Datasets:
++ SEAME is divided into train, valid, test
++ train set is used for adaptation
-+ SEAME test for testing
++ SEAME test for testing, which is further divided into cs, en, zh
-+ SEAME adapt and train for replicating INTERSPEECH system
++ for replicating INTERSPEECH system
 + OpenSubtitle and others for training the cross-lingual system.
 Kept consistent with INTERSPEECH paper
 + MORE mono-lingual, and parallel data for training large system (when have time)

 Baseline:
 + The baseline model is a transformer model trained on synthetic code-switch data
 + | end of epoch   5 | time: 5717.78s | valid loss  5.05 | valid ppl   **156.20** |
++ Refer to `cs_baseline.log` or `cs_big_baseline`
 + The baseline system is adapted with real code-switch data as outlined in INTERSPEECH paper
 + Validation perplexity is computed on SEAME test
 + The total vocabulary is 50K, did not trim to 26K because not comparing to other systems, can always trim down to 26k when necessary